CodeReadingClubs/Resources/exercises.md

 #### Examine structure (5 mins)

-This first exercise is meant as a recap of the first session on the code, and as a way to onboard people that might have missed the first session on this code session.
+This first exercise is meant as a recap of the first session on the code, and as a way to onboard people that might have missed the first session on this code snippet.

 Go back to your markings of the code where you examined the structure of the code (such as circle variables and link them), or reuse the notes from the previous club.
 Individually study the patterns and think about what they tell you.
 What direction does the code 'flow' in?
 What parts stand out for lack of, or access of links?